rgayle04/Detectron2-Droplet-Detector/README.md

 python infer_trained_model.py "path to input video" "path to output directory" "number of frames to skip(optional)" Eg. python infer_trained_model.py "D:\Training Data\Droplet Videos\WP 30C DSC 1 to 1 to 0.2 SQE 0.01mg SER 189mOsm012.mp4" "D:\Training Data\base\detectron2-output" 10

-Progress on a file to visualize the rsults from the csv is being made
+Progress on a file to visualize the results from the csv is being made